Nagarjuna Sagar Dam: Power generation

 The hydroelectric plant has a power generation capacity of 815.6 MW with 8 units (1x110 MW+7x100.8 MW).
 The first unit was commissioned on 7 March 1978 and the 8th unit on 24 December 1985.
 The right canal plant has a power generation capacity of 90 MW with 3 units of 30 MW each.
 The left canal plant has a power generation capacity of 60 MW with 2 units of 30 MW each.
 The tail pond is under advanced stage of construction to put to use the pumped storage features of 7 x 100.8 MW units.
-And it will be useed for irrigation.
+And it will be used for irrigation.

 Many times, it happens that power generation from the 150 MW canal based units is not optimised when the Nagarjunasagar reservoir is overflowing on its spillway and less water is required for irrigation from the canals during the monsoon floods.
 Power generation from the canal based hydro units can be optimised by running these units during the flooding period by releasing the water fully into the canals.
 The unwanted canal water can be released into the natural stream when it is crossing the major stream.
 Thus run off power can be generated from the water going down unutilised into the river by the canal based power units also.

 The water level in the Nagarjunasagar reservoir shall be maintained above the minimum level required for these units in most of the time by releasing water from the upstream Srisailam reservoir to optimise the power generation from the canal based units during dry season.